NY Health Department Uses Text Messages to Keep HIV+ Patients Healthy

 JULY 26, 2010

 Since the majority of students both at secondary schools and universities have a mobile phone at hand most of the time, Mobile Learning (M-learning) could be a new tool for assisting learning in future.
-Learning is a fundamental cognitive process of mental and social change over an entire lifetime.
+Presently, the methodology and the pattern of learning are changing– especially in the universities.
 Follow me on Twitter RSS Feeds Home About MoSo Tech!
 No trackbacks yet.
-Cell Phones?